 Four seats on LPEA’s Board of Directors up for election this year

-Election packets for those interested in running for a seat on the La Plata Electric Association (LPEA) board of directors will be available Monday, Mar.
-4, 2013, at LPEA offices in Durango and Pagosa Springs and online at www.lpea.coop.
+Election packets for those interested in running for a seat on the La Plata Electric Association (LPEA) Board of Directors will be available Monday, Mar.
+6, 2017, at LPEA offices in Durango and Pagosa Springs and online at www.lpea.coop.

 As per LPEA bylaws, one-third of the directors’ seats are up for election annually, one in each of LPEA’s four districts.
-Candidates are required to be permanent residents of the district they seek to represent, and be members-in-good-standing of the cooperative throughout their term in office.
+Candidates are required to be members in good standing and permanent residents of the district they seek to represent, and cannot work for a competing enterprise or supplier of the cooperative, plus not be employed or have a spouse or child employed by the cooperative in any position.
+A complete list of director qualifications can be reviewed in LPEA’s bylaws (www.lpea.coop/pdf/policies/LPEA_Bylaws.pdf).

-Completed election petitions must contain 15 or more signatures from co-op members in a candidate’s district.
-A detailed map of LPEA’s voting districts is available on the cooperative’s web site under “Your Co-op – Districts” and click on the map.
+Submitted election petitions must contain at least 15 signatures from co-op members in a candidate’s district.
+A map of LPEA’s voting districts is available on the cooperative’s website (www.lpea.coop/company_info/board/district_map.html).

-Directors are elected for three-year terms, and are not term-limited.
-Incumbent directors are Lindon Stewart (District 1 – Archuleta County), Tom Compton (District 2 – south and west La Plata County), and Herb Brodsky (District 4 – north and east La Plata County).
-Incumbent Director Harry Goff (District 3 – City of Durango) has announced that he will not seek re-election.
+Directors are elected for three-year terms.
+Incumbent directors up for re-election are Bob Lynch (District 1 – Archuleta County), Davin Montoya (District 2 – south and west La Plata County), Jeff Berman (District 3 – City of Durango), and Joe Wheeling (District 4 – north and east La Plata County).

-“LPEA is a cooperative, owned by and operated for the benefit of those who use its services,” said Greg Munro, LPEA CEO.
+“LPEA is a cooperative, owned by and operated for the benefit of those who use its services,” said Mike Dreyspring, LPEA CEO.
 “So, if you purchase your electricity from La Plata Electric, and haven’t opted out of membership, you are entitled to run for a director seat and join the board that determines company policy.”

-Ballots will be mailed to the membership on Friday, April 19 with results, tallied by an independent third party, announced at LPEA’s Annual Meeting set for Saturday, May 11, 2013, at Sky Ute Resort and Casino, Ignacio.
+Ballots are scheduled to be mailed to the membership in April, and all those returned tallied by an independent third party.
+Results will be announced at LPEA’s Annual Meeting set for Saturday, May 13, 2017, at Sky Ute Casino Resort, Ignacio.

 The candidate packets contain additional election information and instructions, including copies of LPEA’s bylaws and board policies.
-Candidates with questions are encouraged to contact Jeannie Bennett, 970.382.3505 or email@example.com.
+Candidates with questions should contact Jeannie Bennett, 970.382.3505 or email@example.com.

-LPEA, a Touchstone Energy Cooperative established in 1939, provides to its more than 30,000 members, with nearly 41,000 meters, safe, reliable electricity at the lowest reasonable cost, while being environmentally responsible.
-For additional information, visit www.lpea.coop.
+LPEA, a Touchstone Energy Cooperative established in 1939, provides to its more than 30,000 members, with in excess of 42,000 meters, safe, reliable electricity at the lowest reasonable cost, while being environmentally responsible.